 We found the Bluetooth connection remained stable, but it’s irritating that you can’t integrate some of the most popular streaming services, such as Spotify or Apple Music, to download any music you want easily.

-In the US you can connect the watch with Pandora - something we haven't been able to test yet - and there are plans for worldwide Deezer support at some point near the start of 2018.
+In the US you can connect the watch with Pandora - something we haven't been able to test yet - and you can also connect it up around the world to your Deezer account too.
 We'll be sure to update this review when we get the opportunity to test the new feature.

-Right now you have to own the files and upload them manually using a computer, which all feels a touch too complicated, and encouraged us to just take our phone out on the run instead.
+If you're not a subscriber to those services, you have to own the files and upload them manually using a computer.
+That all feels a touch too complicated, and it encouraged us to just take our phone out on the run instead.

 Apps and compatibility